 What is Laissez-faire?

-The term originated in the 18th century during the Industrial Revolution; French industrialists used the term in response to the French government’s voluntary aid to promote business.
+The term originated in the 18th century during the Industrial Revolution.
+French industrialists used the term in response to the French government’s voluntary aid to promote business.
 The phrase is traditionally attributed to French businessman M. Le Gendre from when he responded to a Mercantilist minister, Jean-Baptiste Colbert.

 The laissez-faire theory mainly advocates government non-intervention.
-Economic theorist Adam Smith believed that optimal functioning of markets needed minimal government intervention.
+Economic theorist Adam Smith believed that the optimal functioning of markets needed minimal government intervention.
 However, Smith did raise concerns about the drawbacks of the theory, particularly in relation to the possibility of creating an indolent, lazy, but financially powerful feudal class.

 Basic Principles of a Laissez-faire Economy